tieto-public-cloud/az-tf-monitoring/README.md

 ## Monitoring modules usage

-The TF code calls root module in ./modules/monitoring to deploy following resources:
+The TF code calls monitoring module in ./modules/monitoring to deploy following resources:
 - Action groups.
 - Enable resource tags in monitoring (deploys Azure Function)
 - Calls child module at ./modules/alerts for each monitoring alert bundle that is supposed to be deployed.